Anam Cara Legacy

 In our lives, we have access to professionals for the major milestones.
 We work with college counselors, wedding planners, dog trainers, clergy, midwives, travel agents, and more.
 Yet when it comes to death, dying, and memorializing, many of us are left guessing and unsure where to turn.

-I approach advanced care directives, death and dying education, and funeral celebrancy with the perspective of an End-of-Life Doula and the intention of an Anam Cara.
-Anam Cara is a term from Celtic spirituality that translates to ‘soul friend.’
+I approach advance care directives, death and dying education, and funeral celebrancy with the intention of an Anam Cara and the perspective of an end-of-life doula.
+Anam Cara is a term from Celtic spirituality that translates to “soul friend.”
 It represents a connection between two people, where one acts as a trusted companion, guide, or confidant for the other.
 The relationship is rooted in authenticity, mutual respect, and understanding.

 ~Sandra